Ares-Developers/Ares-docs/new/warheads/preimpactanim.rst

   impacts.
 After the animation is over, the actual explosion is created and damage is dealt.
 The animation may not be looping.
 Defaults to :value:`NUKEBALL` for :tag:`NUKE`, otherwise to :value:`none`.

-.. index:: Warheads; PreImpactAnim= optional for every warhead, not just for NUKE.

 .. versionadded:: 0.2